visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    There are 8x6 rays in this image, corresponding to an x ray image output of 8x6 pixels.

 These renders are less overwhelming, they can be generated quickly, and they get across a good amount of information.
 But there is another option that does not require losing information.

-That option is adjusting the opacity of the rays using VisIt.
+**The second solution** is adjusting the opacity of the rays using VisIt.
 Here is a view of a different run of the query, this time with the simulated x ray detector to the side of the input mesh.

 .. figure:: images/xray_raysmesh_side_40x30.png